TaniuOp/MotoTourWally/README.md

 Use of:
 - React for Client side
-- Node.js for server side
+- Express / Node.js for server side
 - MongoDB (Atlas) for DB
 - User authentication (bcrypt and JWT)